Shannon Walsh

 Walsh, who was born in London, Ontario, is also an academic, and teaches film production at the University of British Columbia in the Department of Theatre and Film.
-She is the co-editor of the book Ties that Bind: Race and the Politics of Friendship in South Africa with historian Jon Soske.
-She was awarded a Guggenheim Fellowship in 2020.
+She is the author of The Documentary Filmmaker's Intuition: Creating Ethical and Impactful Non-fiction Films.
+She is also the co-editor of the books Ties that Bind: Race and the Politics of Friendship in South Africa, and In My Life: Stories from activists in South Africa 2002-2022.

+She was awarded a Guggenheim Fellowship in 2020 and awarded a Governor General's Award in Visual and Media Arts in 2023.